mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 ## Setting up the project

-We'll use `create-react-app` for this guide.
+We'll use [`create-react-app` with typescript](https://create-react-app.dev/docs/adding-typescript/#installation) for this guide.
-For setting it up, follow the instructions given on the [Tailwind CSS installation page](https://tailwindcss.com/docs/guides/create-react-app).
+After you have create the project, follow the instructions given on the [Tailwind CSS installation page](https://tailwindcss.com/docs/guides/create-react-app) in order to configure `tailwind`.
-Once you're done with the basic setup, install `@mui/base` in the project:
+Next, install `@mui/base` in the project:

 ```sh
 npm install @mui/base
 ```

-## Adding the player markdown
+## Adding the player markup

-Create a file called `Player.tsx` and add the markdown below to it－it is already using Tailwind CSS.
+Now, create a file called `Player.tsx` and add the markup below, which includes Tailwind CSS classes:

+**Player.tsx**

 ```tsx
 import * as React from 'react';